 If chronic GVHD is affecting only one or two organs or tissues, you doctor may choose a localized therapy, like a skin ointment, to manage your disease.

-If it is affecting many different parts of your body, or if symptoms are severe, your doctor may need to give you drugs that suppress your immune system (systemic therapy) such as:
+If chronic GVHD is affecting many different parts of your body or if the symptoms are severe, your doctor may need to treat it with drugs that suppress your immune system, such as:

-If your chronic GVHD does not respond to these drugs, your doctor may try other drugs such as:
+If your chronic GVHD does not respond well to these treatments, your doctor may try other drugs or treatments, such as:

 If you are diagnosed with chronic GVHD, it is important that you take your medication even when you start to feel better.
 Stopping your medication too early can cause your GVHD to flare up again or worsen.